TheMTank/GridUniverse/README.md

 # RL_problems

 Repository created with the goal of developing reinforcement learning algorithms and be able to reproduce experiments for different environments.
-Currently working exclusively on openAI gym.
+Currently working exclusively on OpenAI gym.

 ## Example of use
 Currently no example available only a test example is available to check if the environment works correctly.
 You can run